W-David-Porter/acim/src/text/5-healing-and-wholeness/introduction/index.md

 ³You need not know them individually, or they you.
 ⁴The light is so strong that it radiates throughout the Sonship and returns thanks to the Father for radiating His joy upon it.
 ⁵Only God’s holy children are worthy channels of His beautiful joy, because only they are beautiful enough to hold it by sharing it.
-⁶It is impossible for a child of God to love his neighbour except as himself.
+⁶It is impossible for a child of God to love his neighbor except as himself.
 ⁷That is why the healer’s prayer is:
 >⁸Let me know this brother as I know myself.